ankityadav7420/Volunteers-Registrations/README.md

 # **Volunteers-Registrations**
-# This is Ful=stack project for Volunteers-Registrations
+# This is Ful-stack project for Volunteers-Registrations

 #What this Project will Do:

   -> Volunteers will be able register for next opportunity using the registration form.
 He/she have to send their Name, Email, Contact Detail,known
      Language amd avalibity day.
 According to his/her avalibility he will assign their work by Adminstration

   -> Admin can see all the registration data from all Volunteers.

 #How It will Look:
-![Project ]
+![Project C:\Users\Ankit kumar Yadav\Pictures\Screenshots/admin]

 How To Run:
 ```